Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Results

-where $f(x)$ decays as $x^{-\alpha}$ with $\alpha = 1.00$, which is in agreement with the scaling hypothesis.
-However, even when we use cells with any connectivity degrees ($k>0$), we still have the data collapse, but in this case the best fit is obtained by a non-traditional \textit{q-Gaussian} function, $P_{\geq}(k) = B[1 - (1 - q)\beta k^2]^{1/(1 - q)}$, which is a generalization of the Gaussian curve, where taking the limit $q \rightarrow 1$ we recover the standard Gaussian and for $q > 1$ it exhibits power law asymptotic behavior.
-It is noteworthy that the \textit{q-Gaussian} distribution appears naturally from the maximization of the Tsallis entropy \cite{tsallis1988possible}, which is used to explain many complex systems with characteristics such as long-range interaction between its elements and long-range temporal memory, where the traditional Boltzmann-Gibbs statistical mechanics does not seems to apply \cite{vallianatos2013evidence,barbosa2013statistical,ludescher2011universal,livadiotis2011first,aad2011charged,tamarit1998sensitivity}.
-The characteristics described in $(i)$ and $(ii)$ are shown in Figs.~\ref{fig:prob_nowin_win}(a), \ref{fig:prob_nowin_win}(b) and \ref{fig:prob_nowin_win}(c).
-In addition, we emphasize the fact that we also have calculated the $\gamma$ exponent using $L \text{ = 10\,km and 15\,km}$ and the result remains unchanged with respect to the variation in cell size.
+An important point to highlight is that in non-extensive statistical mechanics the \textit{q}-exponential distribution appears naturally from the maximization of the Tsallis entropy \cite{tsallis1988possible}, which is used to explain many complex systems with characteristics such as long-range interaction between its elements and long-range temporal memory, where the traditional Boltzmann-Gibbs statistical mechanics does not seem to apply \cite{koutalonis2017evidence,vallianatos2013evidence,barbosa2013statistical,ludescher2011universal,aad2011charged,tamarit1998sensitivity}.
+Another point of interest is that a previous work has found the non-extensive behavior in networks of epicenters using a modified version of the OFC model, where the small-world effect was taken into account in the lattice topology construction \cite{ferreira2015agreement}.